Home / Compare Travel Insurance / Travel insurance for Aus…

 Although, it’s important to be aware that your level of cover will depend on which travel insurance policy you choose.

-Having the right travel insurance policy can generally help cover the costs of hospital fees, medical treatment and even repatriation resulting from any medical emergencies or other health-related incidents that happen while you’re travelling.
-However, it can cover much more than that!
+If you’re unsure what suits your holiday best, consider what’s included in each level of cover.
+At a minimum, the right travel insurance policy can generally help cover hospital and medical fees and even repatriation resulting from any medical emergencies or other health-related incidents that happen while you’re travelling.

-It’s important to read and understand the Product Disclosure Statement (PDS) of any policy you’re considering purchasing.
-Be sure you understand the policy’s inclusions, exclusions, limits and sub-limits, so you can find a policy that suits your desired coverage.
 The level of cover you decide is right for you may depend on your budget, travel plans and individual circumstances.

 Mid-level cover is great for travellers who are a bit more adventurous.

 High-level cover suits people who want peace of mind from having comprehensive coverage for a wide variety of unexpected events, including injuries, cancellations and theft.
+One of the biggest differences between standard and comprehensive can be the claim limits of a policy, as a higher level of cover may offer higher limits for your benefits.

 Coverage will vary between insurers, and there may still be certain conditions, limits and excess payments.
 Comprehensive cover can generally include:

-N.B.: The specifics of exactly what’s covered will differ between policies and insurance providers.
+The specifics of exactly what’s covered will differ between policies and insurance providers.
 You can check the PDS for details on a specific policy.

 The cost of travel insurance will vary between insurers and is based on a number of factors, including your:

-Over 50s generally have nothing to worry about when it comes to getting covered, as travel insurers typically cater to anyone in this age bracket.
+If you’re around 50, you generally have nothing to worry about when it comes to getting covered, as travel insurers typically cater to anyone in this age bracket.
 It might just cost more for Australians to get covered the older they get, as they represent a greater risk for insurers (or if they have a particular pre-existing medical condition to cover).

 For those over 65, you might find it slightly more difficult to get travel insurance for seniors.
 It’s common for older travellers to be away from home for longer and take more of their possessions with them, adding to the chance of suffering a loss and impacting the size of an insurance claim.